jvjohnx/angular-routing-course/README-jvj.md

 component router-outlet is defined, i.e. in app.component.ts  ngOnInit, tapping into Router.events or through in app.component.html adding activate event to router-outlet

+# Module: Routing in Standalone Component Applications

+checkout module-four-start branch and continue from there